Loved Me Back to Life: Critical reception

-Elysa Gardner of USA Today gave the album three out of four stars, acknowledging Dion's use of "softer, grittier vocals and more nuanced drama than previous power ballads".
-Gardner also noted: "A subtler, more subdued Celine Dion may be interesting in theory, but bright shades still suit this diva best".
-The Oakland Press critic Gary Graff awarded the album three out of four stars, stating that the disc "finds Dion creatively frisky and exploring new sonic environments for the muscular voice that helped sink the Titanic, at least on film — with help from producers such as Hasham Hussain, Emanuel Kiriakou and the Swedish team Play Production.
-The more contemporary approach is evident from the get-go on the Sia Fuller co-written title track, with its stuttering vocal hook and dubstep-style beats, which wouldn't sound out of place on, say, a Rihanna album".
-Graff concluded: "It's not a wholesale reinvention, but Loved Me Back to Life will make fans look at Dion a little differently, and might even bring some new folks in from the sidelines".
+Elysa Gardner of USA Today gave the album three out of four stars, noting Dion's use of "softer, grittier vocals and more nuanced drama than previous power ballads".
+She added that "a subtler, more subdued Celine Dion may be interesting in theory, but bright shades still suit this diva best".
+The Oakland Press critic Gary Graff also awarded the album three out of four stars, writing that it "finds Dion creatively frisky and exploring new sonic environments for the muscular voice that helped sink the Titanic, at least on film".
+He praised contributions from producers including Hasham Hussain, Emanuel Kiriakou, and the Swedish team Play Production.
+Graff described the title track, co-written by Sia, as featuring a "stuttering vocal hook and dubstep-style beats" that would not sound out of place on a Rihanna album.
+He concluded that "it's not a wholesale reinvention, but Loved Me Back to Life will make fans look at Dion a little differently, and might even bring some new folks in from the sidelines".